High-throughput screening: Increasing use of HTS in academia for biomedical research

 In the United States, the National Institutes of Health or NIH has created a nationwide consortium of small-molecule screening centers to produce innovative chemical tools for use in biological research.
 The Molecular Libraries Probe Production Centers Network, or MLPCN, performs HTS on assays provided by the research community, against a large library of small molecules maintained in a central molecule repository.
+In addition, the NIH created the National Center for Advancing Translational Sciences or NCATS, housed in Shady Grove Maryland, that carries out small molecule and RNAi screens in collaboration with academic laboratories.
+Of note, the small molecule screening uses 1536 well plates, a capability rarely seen in academic screening laboratories that allows one to carry out quantitative HTS in which each compound is tested across four- to five-orders of magnitude of concentrations.